DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 #### 7.2.1 Install, configure and start apache2

 Next step in our LAMP configuration is the installation of the Apache2 server.
-Under `roles/` create the `web/tasks/main.yml`
+In `web/tasks/` create the `main.yml`

 #### Hint - we are in roles/